Dillpickleschmidt/jpdb-asbplayer-subtitle-parser-extension/README.md

 Also ASB-Player's subtitles look ugly and it doesn't offer the customization I was looking for.
 Since I'm re-styling the spans for colorization anyway, this adds much nicer outlines as well.

+I also added various quality of life improvements in addition to better UI.
+See the [Features](#features) section for more details.

 ## Stack

 - [SolidJS](https://www.solidjs.com/)